lvaylet/resin-fsea/README.md

 docker-compose up --build
 ```

-Logs will be displayed on screen.
-Alternatively, you can run the services in the background and request logs separately:
+Similarly to development, you can run the services in the background and request logs separately:

 ```bash
 docker-compose up --build -d